usablica/introjs-website/docs/intro/options.md

 ### `tooltipClass`
 Adding CSS class to all tooltips

+### `group`
+Start intro for a group of elements

 ### `highlightClass`
-Additional CSS class for the helperLayer
+CSS class that is added to the helperLayer

 ### `exitOnEsc`
 Exit introduction when pressing Escape button, `true` or `false`